Seven dead in Half Moon Bay, one of three California mass shootings in three days

 It was the second California mass shooting in three days and was followed hours later by yet another.

-The San Mateo County Sheriff's Office says deputies were dispatched to the Magic Mushroom Farm after a report of a shooting with multiple victims.
+The San Mateo County Sheriff's Office says deputies were dispatched to the Mountain Mushroom Farm after a report of a shooting with multiple victims.

 Deputies found four bodies with gunshot wounds, the office said, and a fifth victim, also suffering from gunshot wounds, was hospitalized with life-threatening injuries.